Lease Option vs Rent-to-Own

 • Rent Credits: Some lease option agreements include a provision where a portion of your rent payments is credited towards the eventual purchase price.

-See also Is Rent-to-Own Right for You?
+See also Find Rent-to-Own Experts

 What is Rent-to-Own?